Daikin Altherma 3

-The Daikin Altherma Low Temperature heatpump range is a leader in its field, having been the first heatpump to be awarded the european ECO Label for its compliance with strict ecological and performance criteria.
-It was also the first heatpump to be awarded the Quiet Mark for its low sound levels.
+The Daikin R32 Altherma 3 Low Temperature heat pump range is a leader in its field, having been the first heat pump to be awarded the European ECO Label for its compliance with strict ecological and performance criteria.
+It was also the first heat pump to be awarded the Quiet Mark for its low sound levels.

-Low temperature heatpumps are suited to operate with low temperature distribution systems like underfloor heating, low temperature radiators and fan coil units.
-The lower the output water temperature the more efficient their operation.
+Low temperature Heat Pumps are suited to operate with low temperature distribution systems like underfloor heating, low temperature radiators and fan coil units.
+The lower the output water temperature the more efficient their operation, therefore a lower running cost.
 The Daikin Altherma Low temperature heat pump range can achieve COP’s of up to 4.66 at A7W35.
-Water temperatures of 55°c can be achieved in space heating and 60 °c in domestic water while operation is possible down to an external temperature of -25°c on select units.
+Water temperatures of 55°c can be achieved in space heating and 60 °c in domestic water.

 Different sizes and configurations